watthem/portfolio/gridsome-mscotthendricks/README.md

+# Gridsome

+`./gridsome-mscotthendricks` is a static site generator project powered by Gridsome and Vue that is configured to read local Markdown content from the local file system.
+See the [gridsome.config.js](https://github.com/mscotthendricks/portfolio/blob/master/gridsome-mscotthendricks/gridsome.config.js) for more information.

+Content is built from local files in relative `gridsome-mscotthendricks\content` directory.

+## Start gridsome in local development mode to make changes to layout.

+$ cd gridsome-mscotthendricks
+$ gridsome develop

+For a static build to the `./gridsome-mscotthendricks/dist` folder

+\$ gridsome build

+Currently, dist content is copied to another directory and changes are pushed to [mscotthendricks.github.io repository](https://github.com/watthem/mscotthendricks.github.io)

 # Gridsome Blog Starter

 > A simple, hackable & minimalistic starter for Gridsome that uses Markdown for content.

 ## Features

 - Beautiful and simple design.
 - Markdown for content.
 - Tags support.